 Corpus

 The participants in this study live in a collection of small hamlets on north-eastern Rossel Island, approximately 250 nautical miles off the southern tip of mainland Papua New Guinea with only intermittent access to and contact with the outside world.
-The traditional language of Rossel Island is Yélî Dnye, an isolate (Papuan), which features a phonological inventory and set of grammatical features that are unlike any other in the (predominantly Austronesian) languages of the region.
+The traditional language of Rossel Island is Yélî Dnye, an isolate (Papuan), which features a phonological inventory and set of grammatical features unlike any other in the (predominantly Austronesian) languages of the region.
 The islanders are subsistence farmers, cultivating taro, sweet potato, manioc, yam, coconut, and more for their daily subsistence, with protein coming from fishing and (occasionally) slaughtering pigs or local animals.
-Children also often forage independently for shellfish and wild nuts, providing an extra source of protein.
-Most children on Rossel Island grow up speaking Yélî Dnye monolingually at home, beginning to learn English as a second language once they begin school around age 7 or 8.
+Children often forage independently for shellfish and wild nuts, extra sources of protein.
+Most children on Rossel Island grow up speaking Yélî Dnye monolingually at home, learning English as a second language once they begin school around age 7.
 Children grow up in patrilocal household clusters (i.e., their family and their father’s brothers’ families), usually arranged such that there is some shared open space between households.

 During their waking hours, infants are typically carried in a caregiver’s arms as they go about daily activities.
 Infants, even very young ones, are frequently passed between different family members (male and female, young and elderly) throughout the day, returning to the mother to suckle when hungry.
-The arc of a typical day for an infant might include waking, being dressed and fed, then a mix of (a) spending time with nearby adults or older children as they walk around socializing and completing tasks with others and (b) more feeding, perhaps followed by short bouts of sleep in the late morning and afternoon, usually with the mother.
-Sometimes children are also taken to the gardens with their caregivers after the morning meal.
-Afternoon meals are cooked from around 15:00 onward, with another meal time and more socializing at home before resting for the night.
-Starting around age two or three, children also begin to spend a lot of their time in large, independent child playgroups involving up to 10 or more cousins and neighbors at a time who freely travel near and around the village searching for nuts and fruits, bathing in nearby rivers, and engaging in group games (e.g., tag, pretend play, etc.).
+The arc of a typical day for an infant might include waking, being dressed and fed, then a mix of (a) spending time with nearby adults or older children as they walk around socializing and completing tasks with others and (b) more feeding, perhaps followed by short bouts of sleep in the late morning and afternoon.
+Sometimes children are also taken to the gardens after the morning meal.
+Afternoon meals are cooked from around 15:00 onward, with another eating and more socializing before resting for the night.
+Starting around age two or three, children spend much of their time in large, independent child playgroups (10+ cousins and neighbors) who freely travel near and around the village searching for nuts and fruits, bathing in nearby rivers, and engaging in group games (e.g., tag, pretend play, etc.).